An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Materials and Methods

 These admit right-going wave solutions of the form $\eta_1 = f(\xi - \tau)$ and $u_1 = f(\xi - \tau)$, where $f$ is an arbitrary waveform propagating with dimensionless speed unity (dimensional speed $c_0 = \sqrt{gh_0}$).

-At the next order $\mathcal{O}(\delta^2)$, nonlinear and dispersive corrections emerge~\cite{drazin1989solitons}:
+At the next order $\mathcal{O}(\delta^2)$, nonlinear and dispersive corrections emerge~\cite{ref-1}:

-The nonlinear term $-\partial_\xi(\eta_1 u_1)$ in equation~\eqref{eq:second_mass} arises from the advection of mass by the wave motion, while the dispersive term $\frac{1}{3}\partial_\xi^2\partial_\tau u_1$ in equation~\eqref{eq:second_momentum} originates from the vertical acceleration induced by the sloping bottom pressure distribution~\cite{mei1989applied}.
+The nonlinear term $-\partial_\xi(\eta_1 u_1)$ in equation~\eqref{eq:second_mass} arises from the advection of mass by the wave motion, while the dispersive term $\frac{1}{3}\partial_\xi^2\partial_\tau u_1$ in equation~\eqref{eq:second_momentum} originates from the vertical acceleration induced by the sloping bottom pressure distribution~\cite{ref-27}.

-To eliminate secular growth and derive a consistent evolution equation, we introduce the stretched slow variables $X = \delta(\xi - \tau)$ and $T = \delta^2\tau$, representing a coordinate system moving with the linear wave speed and a slow time scale appropriate for observing cumulative nonlinear and dispersive effects~\cite{ablowitz2011nonlinear}.
+To eliminate secular growth and derive a consistent evolution equation, we introduce the stretched slow variables $X = \delta(\xi - \tau)$ and $T = \delta^2\tau$, representing a coordinate system moving with the linear wave speed and a slow time scale appropriate for observing cumulative nonlinear and dispersive effects~\cite{ref-6}.
 We seek solutions in the form $\eta_1 = U(X,T)$ and apply the multiple scales method.
 The chain rule yields

-Combining the solvability conditions at order $\mathcal{O}(\delta^3)$ to suppress resonant secular terms, and transforming back to dimensional variables through the scalings $x = \lambda X$, $t = \lambda T\sqrt{h_0/g}$, and $\eta = aU$, we obtain the canonical KdV equation in dimensional form~\cite{whitham1974linear}
+Combining the solvability conditions at order $\mathcal{O}(\delta^3)$ to suppress resonant secular terms, and transforming back to dimensional variables through the scalings $x = \lambda X$, $t = \lambda T\sqrt{h_0/g}$, and $\eta = aU$, we obtain the canonical KdV equation in dimensional form~\cite{ref-7}

 where $c_0 = \sqrt{gh_0}$ denotes the linear shallow water wave speed.
-This formulation makes explicit the physical origins of each term: the second term represents linear wave propagation, the third term captures amplitude-dependent steepening (nonlinearity), and the fourth term describes frequency-dependent dispersion.
+This formulation makes explicit the physical origins of each term: the second term represents linear wave propagation at the long-wave phase speed, the third term captures amplitude-dependent steepening (nonlinearity) responsible for wave breaking in the absence of dispersion, and the fourth term describes frequency-dependent dispersion that spreads energy across wavenumbers.
+The competition between these last two effects is the fundamental mechanism sustaining solitary waves in shallow ocean environments~\cite{ref-46,ref-48}.

 For computational implementation and to emphasize the balance between nonlinearity and dispersion, we transform equation~\eqref{eq:kdv_dimensional} to a traveling coordinate frame $\chi = x - c_0t$ and define $u(\chi,t) = \eta(x,t)$.
 Furthermore, we introduce dimensionless parameters $\varepsilon = 3c_0/(2h_0)$ [m$^{-1}$] characterizing the nonlinearity strength and $\mu = c_0h_0^2/6$ [m$^3$/s] quantifying dispersion.
-This yields the standard form employed in the numerical solver~\cite{trefethen2000spectral,fornberg1998practical}
+This yields the standard form employed in the numerical solver~\cite{ref-17,ref-20}